-The Northwest Cardiac Rehabilitation Center
+The Harper College Cardiac Rehabilitation Center

-The Northwest Cardiac Rehabilitation Center (NCRC) on Harper's campus offers a comprehensive rehabilitation program for individuals with heart disease and other cardiovascular limitations.
+Harper College and Alexian Brothers Medical Center in Elk Grove Village are cosponsors of a comprehensive cardiac rehabilitation program for individuals who have been diagnosed with a heart problem or who are at risk for heart disease based upon lifestyle and coronary risk factors.
 The primary purpose of the center is to support the private physician in safely and effectively returning the cardiac patient to a productive and enjoyable lifestyle.
+The program is open to all, regardless of their physician's hospital affiliation.
+For information, call 847/925-6468.